 The Fellowship grew steadily from its inception in 1953 into the mid-1980s.
 Then it began to level off and seek new initiatives for revitalization.
 Fellowship Vision 2000, a 10-year strategy for developing strong, reproducing local churches, was implemented in 1990 after some slippage had occurred.
 Over the decade, 87 new churches were started.
 A new Ministry Plan was launched in 2000 encouraging our churches to seek spiritual renewal, grow healthy churches, and plant churches strategically.
 In order to implement this vision, the CLC (Covenant Leadership Community) was formed consisting of key Fellowship personnel from across Canada, representing national and Regional ministries as well as local churches.
 Though its aggressive goals were not fully accomplished, the efforts of the CLC clearly resulted in better working relationships across the Fellowship.

 In 2007, a fresh vision was introduced with significant structural changes.
 The National Council adopted a new governance model and national agencies were disbanded.
 Special national meetings with Regional representation took place in 2010 to further clarify and define the roles of National and Regional ministries.
 Regions are to deliver to our member churches ministries that support church health, leadership development, and church multiplication.
 National serves our Regions and churches through our International, Francophone, and Chaplaincy ministries along with other support services not offered by our Regions (i.e. pensions, health plan, etc.).
 By the end of the decade a renewed effort for church health and church multiplication resulted in fruit with over 40 churches planted in Canada and beyond in 2011-2012.
+Between 2010 and 2021, a total of 106 new churches were planted.

 The churches of the Fellowship are vitally interested in missions.
 Many Fellowship members are serving the Lord among different cultures in both Canada and other lands with various agencies.
 Fellowship ministries such as Fellowship International, the Fellowship Francophone ministry, and Fellowship Chaplaincy, provide opportunities for missionaries to serve in close relationship to our churches.